-Mention the famous (or infamous) words “homeschool morning routine,” and you’ll likely get a myriad of responses – some positive, some not so much.
-Often the negative ones involve some assumptions about morning routines that just aren’t true.
+Mention the famous (or infamous) words “homeschool morning routines,” and you’ll likely get a myriad of responses – some positive, some not so much.

 Here are a few common routine myths that our veteran homeschooling community has put to rest:

-Myth 1: I’m not organized enough for a homeschool morning routine.
+Myth 1: I’m not organized enough for homeschool morning routines.

 Very few of us are super organized, ultra-detailed mamas who can juggle and color-code our day to the last second!

 “Though it is not my style to have a structured routine, I am trying to establish boundaries and better habits for my kids,” wrote one homeschool mom.
-In other words, anyone can set up a general “guideline” for how a typical morning (or afternoon, for that matter) should proceed.
+In other words, anyone can set up general guidelines for how a typical morning (or afternoon, for that matter) should proceed.

 If you’re having some trouble establishing guidelines that work, see our tips on creating a morning routine tailored to your homeschool.

 Myth 2: Even if I set a routine, my kids will hate it.

 Oddly enough, many homeschoolers have found their students eventually embrace a morning routine even if they put up some initial resistance.

-As one mom writes, creating a routine spurred some welcome changes and a little friendly household competition.
+As one mom writes, creating a routine spurred some welcome changes and a friendly competition.
 “Lately, my kids have been getting themselves up, eating breakfast, and then having a race to see who gets their math done first!”

-Myth 3: A homeschool morning routine doesn’t help when life just happens.
+Myth 3: A routine doesn’t help when life just happens.

 Facing sudden job loss, a death in the family, or other unexpected emergencies?
 Many of our members experience these and other traumas, and have found ways to cope.

 An important tip is not to make your family fit your routine, but fit your routine to your family.
 If you need to homeschool in the summer because of a stressful season, go for it.
 Your routine can give you that flexibility when you need it.

-Another community suggestion is to work adequate sleep and mandatory cleaning schedules into your homeschool.
+Another community suggestion is to include adequate sleep and mandatory cleaning schedules into your homeschool.
 Share the load with other friends and family who are willing to help.